 FAR Part 15

-If a solicitation references FAR Part 15 and there is a material problem with an offerors' technical proposal, the government tell the offeror what the problem is and seek discussions with the offeror.
+If a solicitation references FAR Part 15 and there is a material problem with an offeror's technical proposal, the government tells the offeror what the problem is and seeks discussions with the offeror.
 But, if the government holds a discussion with one offeror, it must hold discussions with all offerors.
-It is wrong for the government to attempt to avoid discussions with all offerors under the guise of seeking a clarification.
+It is wrong for the government to attempt to avoid discussions with all offerors under the guise of seeking clarification.
 The government must act fairly and afford all offerors the same opportunity to address critical aspects of their proposals for acceptability when compared to other offerors.